simple-notify/simple-notify/README.md

 }
 ```

-## Development

-- `yarn` to install dependencies
-- `yarn watch` to watch files
-- `yarn build` to build once

-## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request

 ## Do you need another feature?

 If you want any feature, just open an issue and make sure I'll add it ASAP.
 Also feel free to send PR, contributions are welcomed.